vercel/next.js/docs/basic-features/typescript.md

 You're now ready to start converting files from `.js` to `.tsx` and leveraging the benefits of TypeScript!.

 > A file named `next-env.d.ts` will be created in the root of your project.
-This file ensures Next.js types are picked up by the TypeScript compiler. **You cannot remove it**, and it should not be edited as it can change at any time.
+This file ensures Next.js types are picked up by the TypeScript compiler. **You cannot remove it or edit it** as it can change at any time.

 > TypeScript `strict` mode is turned off by default.
 When you feel comfortable with TypeScript, it's recommended to turn it on in your `tsconfig.json`.